-Lesion analysis showed the presence of capsule with whitish and viscous content inside (Figure 3a), size of approximately 35 mm, petreous consistency and rounded shape (Figure 3b).
-The lesion storage was performed in 10% formaldehyde solution and the piece was referred for anatomo-histopathological evaluation.
+Lesion analysis showed the presence of capsule with whitish and viscous content inside (Figure 3a), size of approximately 35 mm, stony consistency and rounded shape (Figure 3b).
+The lesion storage was performed in 10% formaldehyde solution and the part was referred for anatomohistopathological evaluation.

-Figure 3 - Lesion after its removal from surgical bed.
-(3a) whitish lesion after removal of the surgical bed; (3b) approximate size of 3.5 cm in its largest diameter
+Figure 3 - Lesion after removal of surgical bed.
+(3a) Whitish lesion after removal of the surgical bed; (3b) Approximate size of 3.5 cm in its largest diameter

 In the seven-day postoperative period, the skin sutures were removed, a good scar aspect was observed without evidence of dehiscence, cardinal signs of inflammation or infection (Figure 4a and 4b).
 The mimicry motricity was preserved and the patient did not present complaints (Figure 4c and 4d).

-Figure 4 - Evolution of 7 days of surgical procedure process.
-(4a) 7-day postoperative period, skin sutures with good scar aspect are noted; (4b) In evidence, suture area with excellent co-opted area and absence of signs of inflammation; (4c and 4d) Motor movement of preserved mimicry is noted
+Figure 4 - Evolution of 7 days surgical procedure.
+(4a) 7-day postoperative period, skin sutures with good scar aspect are noted; (4b) In evidence, suture area with excellent co-opted area and absence of signs of inflammation; (4c and 4d) Motricity of preserved mimicry is noted